grycap/oscar/docs/local-testing.md

 ### Deploy MinIO

-OSCAR depends on [MinIO](https://min.io/) as storage provider and function trigger.
+OSCAR depends on [MinIO](https://min.io/) as a storage provider and function trigger.
 The easy way to run MinIO in a Kubernetes cluster is by installing its [helm chart](https://github.com/minio/charts).
-To  install the helm MinIO repo and install the chart, run the following commands replacing `<MINIO_PASSWORD>` with a password:
+To  install the helm MinIO repo and install the chart, run the following commands replacing `<MINIO_PASSWORD>` with a password.
+It must have at least 8 characters:

 ```sh
 helm repo add minio https://charts.min.io